 Then I rubbed chicken with crushed garlic, dried rosemary and salt.
 Placed on top of squeezed lemon halves to prevent chicken sitting in a liquid for hours and to flavour the broth.
 I tied chicken legs, which I consider an extra step, it’s optional.
 If you don’t, your chicken will come out wide leg spread because it will be that tender and fall off the bone.
 It is absolutely fine, just looks a bit different.

 You don’t need to add any water because this delicious broth will appear during cooking.

 Discard the lemons because they are bitter.

-Now, I knew from previous experience with slow cooker cooking, I will have a lot of broth.
+Now, I knew from previous experience with slow cooker Thai chicken thighs, I will have a lot of broth.
 So, I decided to stretch my 2 lb bird further and cook pasta in it.
 But first, let me tell you a secret to a slow cooker whole chicken with a crispy skin, that looks kinda roasted/rotisserie style.

 When you remove the lid after 6-8 hours of cooking chicken, first you will see white-blue chicken, about my skin colour in a month of February.
 No magic crockpot has been invented yet that can roast food, duh.
 Anything with a lid steams, boils and cooks food but doesn’t make it crisp.
 Therefore, chicken that falls off the bone.
 Whole chicken cooked in a slow cooker is a chicken somewhere in between roasted and boiled.
 To make that skin crispy, you place chicken under the broiler for 5 minutes.
 Voila.